 Keep reading to learn more about why Supplemental Medicare is important and what plans are available to Rapid City, SD, residents.

 Original Medicare doesn’t cover many expenses like extended hospital stays, dental, vision, etc. Medigap and Medicare Advantage plans can reduce costs for beneficiaries who require medical and healthcare services beyond Rapid City, South Dakota’s Original Medicare scope.

 The charts in this article provide plan quotes for a 70-year-old female in Rapid City, SD.

 Medicare Advantage plans

 48,373 residents with Part A and Part B coverage have access to 23 Medicare Advantage plans in Rapid City, South Dakota.
-Out of the four top local Medicare Advantage carriers, three offer zero-premium plans.
+Three of the four top local Medicare Advantage carriers offer zero-premium plans.

 Humana provides two 0% premium Medicare Advantage plans in Rapid City: an HMO plan with a MOOP (maximum out-of-pocket) expenditure of $3,850 and a Local PPO plan with a MOOP of $4,400.
 Learn more about the difference between HMO and PPO plans.

 UnitedHealthcare also offers a premium-free PPO plan in Rapid City, SD, but it comes with a significantly higher MOOP of $6,700.
 Like Humana, UnitedHealthcare’s plan has a four-star rating.

 The Local PPO plan by Wellmark Advantage has a MOOP of $4,200, slightly lower than Humana’s.
 However, this plan includes a $19 premium.
 Ratings for Wellmark Advantage are unavailable.